University of North Alabama: International emphasis

 According to the tenth edition of American Universities and Colleges, published in 1968 by the American Council on Education, the University of North Alabama, then known as Florence State College, had only three international students enrolled during the 1966–1967 academic year — two undergraduate students and one graduate student, all from the Middle East.
 However, during the Robert Potts administration, UNA undertook a concerted effort to diversify its student body by recruiting individuals from throughout the world.
 By 2004, international enrollment had grown to nearly 300 students representing 35 countries.

 Today, UNA has the third highest international student enrollment of any institution in its category according to U.S. News & World Report's America's Best Colleges.
 Roughly 4 percent of the UNA student body is international.
 The Global Lions Organization has become one of the largest and most influential student organizations on campus.
 A major focus of the GLO is organizing campus and community activities to integrate international students more closely with other UNA students and also with the surrounding Shoals community.

 Student body

-The table below displays the Fall 2021 Gender/Ethnic Breakdown of Students for the University of North Alabama.

-Full-time, four-year undergraduates comprise a large amount of the total university enrollment.
-In Fall 2021, 72% of all students were considered full-time and 28% were considered part-time.
-Total enrollment for the Fall 2021 semester was 8,832.
-Total enrollment for the Fall 2020 semester was 8,361.
-In regards to source of student, 70.5% of students came from within the state of Alabama, 21.0% were from out-of-state areas, and 8.5% were considered international students in Fall 2021.
+Full-time, four-year undergraduates comprise most of the total university enrollment.
+In fall 2021, 72% of all students were considered full-time and 28% were considered part-time.
+Total enrollment for the fall 2021 semester was 8,832.
+Total enrollment for the fall 2020 semester was 8,361.
+In regards to source of student, 70.5% of students came from within the state of Alabama, 21.0% were from out-of-state areas, and 8.5% were considered international students in the fall of 2021.